 .mem file for asm.js, or preloaded file data, etc.).
 You can turn off async compilation by setting

-To serve wasm in the most efficient way over the network, make sure your web server has the proper MIME time for
+To serve Wasm in the most efficient way over the network, make sure your web server has the proper MIME type for

 .wasm files, which is application/wasm.
 That will allow streaming compilation, where the browser can start to compile code as it downloads.